collectionspace/Tools/qa-webapp-tests/README.md

 > 0m7.492s

-6) To avoid using a browser window (aka headless testing), download the [capybara-webkit](https://github.com/thoughtbot/capybara-webkit) gem.
+7) Optional: To avoid using a browser window (aka headless testing), download the [capybara-webkit](https://github.com/thoughtbot/capybara-webkit) gem.

 If on Linux platforms, set up a virtual X server (required by capybara-webkit) by either using the xvfb-run utility:
 ```ruby